01 Feb The Mystery of Noblesville’s First Settler: Pete Smith

 In 1820, Smith was working for William Conner, raising a field of corn and doing some trapping on his own.
 1820 was a busy year for William Conner.
 In May, at a meeting at his house, the site for the capital of the state was chosen and would be named Indianapolis.
-In August, most of the Delaware Indians left Indiana.
+In August, most of the Delaware People left Indiana.
 Conner’s wife, a Delaware named Mekinges, left with her people – taking with her the six children she and Conner had produced.
-Conner stayed behind, and three months later, married Elizabeth Chapman, a relative of one of the early settlers and the only available white woman in the area.
+Conner stayed behind, and three months later, married Elizabeth Chapman, a relative of one of the early settlers.
 In all probability, Smith was helping the settlers and working for Conner because he planned to stay with the settlement.
-He did not leave with the Indians when he had the opportunity.
+He did not leave with the Delaware when he had the opportunity.
 He may have been planning to establish his own home and farm.
 Sadly, this was not to happen.

 By 1821, land buyers were coming in from all over to speculate in these newly-available western lands.
 That year, a man came up from Kentucky to purchase land to resell.
-According to later accounts, he saw Smith, returned to Kentucky, and soon reappeared in this area with a group of men and some sort of papers saying that Pete Smith was his runaway slave.
+According to later accounts, he saw Smith, returned to Kentucky, and soon reappeared in this area with a group of men and some sort of papers saying that Pete Smith was an enslaved individual who had escaped from his farm.
 Smith said that he didn’t even know the man.
 The settlers confronted the man from Kentucky and as one of them later said, “It created intense excitement and there might have been a lynching of the slave-hunters”.
 However, at this point, William Conner happened on the scene.

 It created intense excitement and there might have been a lynching of the slave-hunters.